Zoe-Discord-Bot/Zoe-Discord-Bot-Wiki/commands/create/infoChannel.md

 # /create infochannel infochannel-name

 >### Information
->**This command creates a new infoChannel with the name you choose for the parameter `infochannel-name`.
+>**This command creates a new infochannel with the name you choose for the parameter `infochannel-name`.
 In there Zoe sends information about the registered players, their accounts and (if enabled) their last rank update.**
 >{.is-info}

 >### Permissions needed: